 Transactions with Yunnan Huixiangju Information & Consultant Ltd., or Huixiangju.
-Huixiangju is one of our investment affiliates and we own 51% equity interest in it.
-As of December 31, 2019, 2020 and 2021, we had a receivable balance of \$1.4 million, nil and nil, respectively, from Huixiangju, represents the platform service fee receivable from Huixiangju.
-The total revenue generated for the platform services to Huixiangju was \$1.3 million, \$2.4 million and \$0.5 million for the years ended December 31, 2019, 2020 and 2021, respectively.
+Huixiangju is one of our investment affiliates.
+We own 51% equity interest in it and has significant influence.
+As of December 31, 2021 and 2022, we had a payable balance of nil and \$0.1 million, respectively, which represents the platform service fee advance from Huixiangju.
+The total revenue generated for the platform services to Huixiangju was \$2.4 million, \$0.5 million and \$0.1 million for the years ended December 31, 2020, 2021 and 2022, respectively.

 Transactions with Suzhou Qianyisheng Information & Consultant Ltd., or Qianyisheng.
-Qianyisheng is one of our investment affiliates and we own 19% equity interest in it.
-As of December 31, 2019, 2020 and 2021, we had a receivable balance of \$1,075, \$692 and \$708, respectively, which represents the expense paid on behalf of Qianyisheng.
+Qianyisheng is one of our investment affiliates.
+We own 19% equity interest and has significant influence.
+Qianyisheng was dissolved in July 2022.
+As of December 31, 2021 and 2022, we had a receivable balance of \$708 and nil, respectively, which represents the expense paid on behalf of Qianyisheng.